2008 breach of the Egypt–Gaza border: Background

-Egypt had pledged to help control their border with Gaza along the Israeli Gaza Strip barrier subsequent to the Israel's unilateral disengagement plan which ended their 38-year occupation of Gaza in 2005 (q.v.
-Philadelphi Route).
-U.S. Secretary of State Condoleezza Rice brokered a deal with Israel giving the Palestinian National Authority control over the Rafah Border crossing under the remote video observation of European Union and Israeli monitors (q.v.
-European Union Border Assistance Mission Rafah).
+After the 2005 Israeli disengagement, which ended their 38-year presence in Gaza, Egypt had pledged to help control their border with Gaza.
+U.S. Secretary of State Condoleezza Rice brokered a deal with Israel giving the Palestinian National Authority control over the Rafah Border crossing under the remote video observation of European Union and Israeli monitors.

 After Hamas won the 2006 Palestinian legislative election in January 2006, an international diplomatic and financial boycott of the new Hamas-led government began.
-Beginning in June 2006, a series of battles erupted between Palestinian gunmen and the Israel Defense Forces (IDF) during 2006 Israel-Gaza conflict, which ended in a truce on 26 November.
+Beginning in June 2006, a series of battles erupted between Palestinian gunmen and the Israel Defense Forces (IDF) during 2006 Israel–Gaza conflict, which ended in a truce on 26 November.

 In December 2006, Hamas began fighting to expel Fatah.
 Hundreds of rocket attacks on Israel from Gaza had continued despite the November truce.
 In March 2007, the Palestinian Legislative Council established a national unity government, with 83 representatives voting in favor and three against.
 Government ministers were sworn in by Mahmoud Abbas, the chairman on the Palestinian Authority, in a ceremony held simultaneously in Gaza and Ramallah.
 In June 2007, Hamas took control of the Gaza Strip and removed Fatah officials.
 Following the Battle of Gaza, the international sanctions were terminated in June 2007 while at the same time a new and more severe blockade of the Gaza Strip was initiated.

 In response to the violent clashes, President Abbas declared a state of emergency and dissolved the national unity government on 14 June.
 Hamas gained complete control of the Gaza Strip on 15 June, after forcing out Fatah.
 The Israeli government closed all check-points along its border with Gaza in response to the violence.
 Egypt closed its border when fighting between Fatah and Hamas started on 7 June.
 The European Union monitors ended their oversight at the frontier on 14 June due to security concerns.
 Egyptian officials said that a decision to reopen Gaza's border would be made in consultation with the European Union and Israel.
 Hamas seized control of Gaza on 15 June.